ankit-prabhavak/Sahil-Enterprises/README.md

 - `Client/` – The frontend user-facing application.
 - `Admin/` – The admin panel for managing products, orders, and users.
+- `Server/` – The backend service built using Node.js, Express, and MongoDB.
+It handles user authentication, product and order management, file uploads, security middleware, and provides REST APIs consumed by both Client and Admin applications.

 ## Tech Stack